bowo-prasetyo/forkbuild/docs/Architecture.md

 The coordinate system is virtual, not geographic.
 Tokyo, London, and New York are labels for virtual positions, not latitude/longitude.
 A user's physical location does not determine a publication's location.

+Spatial Discovery & Content Resolution (0.2.11)

+The 0.2.11 milestone formalizes the placement-first discovery pipeline: the World View discovers spatial records first, determines which publications are relevant to the current viewport, and only then loads the corresponding snapshots.

+Key components:
+- discovery/SpatialDiscoveryProvider.js — "Where are things?" adapter
+- discovery/LocalSpatialDiscoveryProvider.js — V0.1 concrete
+- discovery/ContentResolver.js — "Where/how do I retrieve content?" adapter
+- discovery/LocalContentResolver.js — V0.1 concrete
+- application/DiscoverWorldAreaUseCase.js — spatial discovery orchestration
+- application/ResolvePublicationUseCase.js — content resolution
+- application/CreateSpatialDiscoveryUseCase.js — DI wiring

+The four adapter boundaries:
+- SpatialDiscoveryProvider — "Where are things?"
+- PlacementRegistry — "What placement records exist?"
+- ContentResolver — "Where/how do I retrieve this publication?"
+- Snapshot loader — "How do I turn content into a safe session?"

+Progressive loading: DiscoverWorldAreaUseCase.executeWithDistanceTiers()
+splits placements into "nearby" (load snapshot) and "distant" (metadata only), giving the World View the foundation for streaming an eventually enormous virtual world without downloading the entire universe.

+The pipeline:
+  SpatialDiscoveryProvider → PlacementRecord[] → publicationIds
+  → ContentResolver → Snapshot JSON → DocumentSerializer
+  → PublishedWorldSession

+Existing interfaces (WorldPlacement, SpatialIndexProvider, PlacementRegistry, DiscoverWorldsUseCase) are unchanged.